gbif/regionalnodes/sessions.md

 ## Group 2 – tools to support nodes with data mobilization strategies

+{: .notification .is-info}
+Please review these links and materials as references for the live demo session.

 + How to administer an IPT
 + How nodes can make use of GrSciColl and contribute
 + GBIF and Github: what is GitHub, how do we use it (product, content, development tracking), how to log an issue, orientation on the repositories, the portal-feedback “country” issue tag and how nodes could use that

 ## Group 3 – additional node updates and demos

+{: .notification .is-info}
+Please review these links and materials as references for the live demo session.

 Video: GBIF Benin: Best practices of Node Management
 <div style="padding:56.25% 0 0 0;position:relative;"><iframe src="https://player.vimeo.com/video/566560669?badge=0&amp;autopause=0&amp;player_id=0&amp;app_id=58479" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen style="position:absolute;top:0;left:0;width:100%;height:100%;" title="GBIF Benin: Best practices of Node Management"></iframe></div><script src="https://player.vimeo.com/api/player.js"></script>